vitaliyFora/AndroidOpus/README.md

 # AndroidOpus
-App that demonstrates how to start using C library in Android
+App that demonstrates how to start using C library in Android by example of using Opus codec.